NRiess/Prediction-of-Muscle-Activation/README.md

 # LSTM for muscle activation prediction
-Work at Institute for Parallel and Distributed Systems (IPVS) at the University of Stuttgart The goal is to predict the activation of the 5 arm muscles given the angle, angular velocity, angular accelaration of the arm and the weight which will be holded.
+Work at Institute for Parallel and Distributed Systems (IPVS) at the University of Stuttgart.

 # Motivation
-The LSTM will be implemented in a Hololens application to visualize the muscle activation of an opposed person.
-It can than be used, for example, for the education of psychotherapists.
+The goal is to predict the activation of the 5 arm muscles given the normalized angle, angular velocity, angular accelaration of the arm and the weight which will be holded.
+Furthermore, this programm facilitates the evaluation.
+The error measures will be evaluated to decide how the project will be continued.
+If certain intervals constantly have a high error measure, it will make sense to train another neural network for this interval.

 # Structure
 The main file is "networktest.py". "functions.py" contains several functions which are imported in "networktest.py".
 The file "test repeated_use_of_sorted_function.py" demonstrates how the sorting function used in "networktest.py" works in a simple example.